Daniels personal story and guide for how he managed to create one value proposition design even though he had to focus on two target groups.

 2. I learned more about the product

-As soon as I started to learn more about the business and the customers, I realized that the support and service department needed some extra love.
+As soon as I started to learn more about the business and the customers, I realised that the support and service department needed some extra love.
 Customers got support but only during business hours and only if they called the support personnel directly.
 I helped Mentice to set up a support portal, write articles, upload manuals and we started to create movies and educational material.
 The portal was a great success for the customers.
 During 2015 the portal had over 4800 visitors and a better and more professional support experience was delivered.
 The best part is that customers could get proactive support on how to better use the system and how to avoid problems.

 3. I attended conferences and met customers

 My most creative ideas, come to me when I meet customers and discuss their issues.
 At a conference, I met a new customer that said they are now trying to create a curriculum for the simulator.
 Then it hit me.
 I will facilitate so we will help the customers with this issue.
 I got in contact with a brilliant guy that helped me create a whitepaper on How to create a Curricula for healthcare simulation.
 It was a brilliant paper, and it has generated a lot of leads and helped customers to build better training programs.
-You can download a version of it by clicking HERE.

 By attending conferences, standing in the Mentice booth, attend customer events, by being out there, discussing and talking, I was able to create a base of deeper understanding for the customers and who they are.